Fancy silver key with loops at hand end and word success instead of teeth

 Related: How to Get Organized and Manage Your Time as a High School Student

-A concrete schedule
+2. A concrete schedule

 We all face difficulties managing time, but students can set themselves up for success by maintaining a daily schedule.
 This schedule should include class names, locations, and times, plus any other responsibilities your teen may have, such as work, sports practice, or family obligations.
-By maintaining a weekly schedule, the student can keep track of not only unchanged recurring responsibilities (like class), but also any one-time obligations for each week (like concerts or group study sessions).
+By maintaining a weekly schedule, students can keep track of not only unchanged recurring responsibilities (like class) but also any one-time obligations for each week (like concerts or group study sessions).
 Furthermore, following a daily and weekly schedule makes it much easier to see where your student can build in time for homework, studying, and study breaks.
 Once a schedule is made, you should encourage your teenager to stick to it.
 Have a planner that has both weekly and monthly sections, allowing them to see and review short- and long-term expectations.

 Related: How Can I Measure College Support for LD Students?